 To allow our audiences to plan their trips and book their tickets as early as possible, we begin selling tickets for some shows through our website early in the year.
 All shows that register for the Festival Fringe are given the option to put their tickets on sale through the Fringe Box Office early, so the number of shows available for early ticket purchase depends entirely on the preference of the participating companies.

-After the full programme launch, you also buy tickets by phone through our ticket booking line on +44 (0)131 226 0000 or in person over the counter at 180 High Street, Edinburgh.
+After the full programme launch on 06 June 2018, you also buy tickets by phone through our ticket booking line on +44 (0)131 226 0000 or in person over the counter at 180 High Street, Edinburgh.
 Click here for more information.

 Fringe Box Office